On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Analytical performance predictions

-For the random hypergraph problems we study here, the two key factors in determining the macroscopic quantum tunneling rate are the transverse field strength $\kappa_c$ where a phase transition occurs between the paramagnet and the quantum spin glass, which we call the dressed problem phase (DPP) in this work, and the energy cost $E \of{x}$ for $x$ random flips away from the ground state.
-We first derive the energy cost, and remarkably, for random flip sequences it turns out to be graph independent.
+Underpinning both the formulation of our novel algorithms, and our analysis of their performance, is an asymptotically exact, hypergraph-independent \cite{hastings2018short} prediction of the average energy $E_{\mathrm{avg}} \of{x}$ for $x$ random classical bit flips away from the ground state.
 Specifically, for MAX-3-XORSAT, our problem is defined as a hypergraph of $N_C$ $p$-body constraints (e.g. $ V_{ijk} Z_i Z_j Z_k$) over $N$ variables, where $p = 3$ here, and each constraint returns $\pm 1$ and flips to the opposite value when any one of the spins flips.
 Let us say the system is in some classical configuration $s$; the energy is then given by $E \of{s} = N_C \of{n_{\mathrm{unsat}}-n_{\mathrm{sat}}}$, where a sat constraint returns 1 in this notation, and $n$ implies a density.

 Now we flip one spin at random.
 Each spin participates in, on average, $p N_C/N$ constraints, and consequently, the average energy change for a single spin flip is